Shatha Hassoun: Acting

 Apart from vocal performance, Hassoun has participated in an Iraqi-Syrian-Egyptian television series called Rasael Men Ragol Mayet ("Letters from a Dead Man") alongside Syrian actor Ghassan Masoud and many Iraqi actors.
 The series addresses various problems in Iraqi society between 1979 and 2005.
 Directed by Hassan Hosny, it was filmed in Syria and aired exclusive on Al-Baghdadia TV in the month of Ramadan 2008.

 2009–present

-In late July 2009, Shatha achieved her life dream and the dream of fans when she went to her country's capital Baghdad and sang there in two big charity concerts for the children of Iraq, the first one in Al-elowea club and second one in Hunting Club.
+In late July 2009, Hassoun went to her country's capital Baghdad and sang two big charity concerts for the children of Iraq, the first one in Al-elowea club and second one in Hunting Club.
 She held a press conference in Baghdad where she talked about her joy to be among the Iraqi and Arab singers who visited Baghdad despite the unstable security situation at that time.

 Mosab has worked on an album that plans to include songs in multiple Arabic dialects, including Jordan.

-She has toured across North America, Syria, Lebanon, Jordan, Kuwait, Sweden and Egypt.
+Hassoun has toured across North America, Syria, Lebanon, Jordan, Kuwait, Sweden and Egypt.

 In 2010, she held a concert in Dubai alongside Fares Karam.

-Commercials

-Shatha Hassoun has also appeared in two television advertisements for the Iraqi mobile company, Zain.